drieswijns/crossbario_tutorial/2_chatroom/README.md

         }
     ]

-We will give the server full access, but restrict to public role (chat clients) to pub/sub routines.
+We will give the server full access, but restrict to public role (chat clients) to calling methods, and subscribing to messages.

     "roles": [
         {